realA10001986/Time-Circuits-Display/README.md

 ### Sound file substitution

-The provided audio files ("sound-pack") are, after [proper installation](#audio-file-installation), integral part of the firmware and stored in the device's flash memory.
+The provided audio clips ("sound-pack") are, after [proper installation](#audio-file-installation), integral part of the firmware and stored in the device's flash memory.

 These sounds can be substituted by your own sound files on a FAT32-formatted SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.
-The built-in [Audio file installer](#audio-file-installation) cannot be used to replace default sounds in the device's flash memory with custom sounds.

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "alarm.mp3".
 Played when the alarm sounds.
 - "alarmon.mp3".
-Played when enabling the alarm
+Played when enabling the alarm,
 - "alarmoff.mp3".
-Played when disabling the alarm
+Played when disabling the alarm,
 - "nmon.mp3".
-Played when manually enabling night mode
+Played when manually enabling night mode,
 - "nmoff.mp3".
-Played when manually disabling night mode
+Played when manually disabling night mode,
 - "reminder.mp3".
 Played when the reminder is due.
 - "timer.mp3".
 Played when the count-down timer expires.
+- "ping.mp3".
+Played with re-connection WiFi by holding '7' on the keypad.

 The following sounds are time-sync'd to display action.
 If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "enter.mp3".
-Played when a date was entered and ENTER was pressed
+Played when a date was entered and ENTER was pressed.
 - "baddate.mp3".
-Played when a bad (too short or too long) date was entered and ENTER was pressed
+Played when a bad (too short or too long) date was entered and ENTER was pressed.
-- "intro.mp3": Played during the power-up intro
+- "intro.mp3": Played during the power-up intro.
 - "travelstart.mp3".
+Played when a time travel starts (including "acceleration").
-Played when a time travel starts.
+- "travelstart2.mp3".
+Played when a time travel starts (without "acceleration").
 - "timetravel.mp3".
 Played when re-entry of a time travel takes place.
 - "shutdown.mp3".
-Played when the device is fake "powered down" using an external switch (see below)
+Played when the device is fake "powered down".
 - "startup.mp3".
-Played when the TCD is connected to power and finished booting
+Played when the TCD is connected to power and finished booting.

-If you intend to use the very same SD card that you used for installing the default sound files, please remove the files from the sound-pack from the SD card first.

 ### Additional Custom Sounds